thoughtfulbloke/letter2ed/README.md

 migrant 2020 death rates were the same as the equivalently aged non-migratory population in 2019, then we can calculate the expected deaths from the 35,744 reduction in nett migration from 2019 to 2020.
-Using single age death rates the youthful migrating population would be expected to result in 85 fewer deaths for the 35,744 reduction in total population[^7].
+Using single age death rates, the youthful migrating population would be expected to result in 85 fewer deaths for the 35,744 reduction in total population[^7].